Krutant

 Krutant is a 2019 Indian Marathi-language Psychological thriller film directed by Datta Mohan Bhandare and produced by Miiheer Shah.
-The film stars Suyog Gorhe, Sayli Patil, Sandeep Kulkarni in lead roles.
+The film stars Sandeep Kulkarni, Suyog Gorhe and Sayli Patil in lead roles.
 It was theatrically released on 18 January 2019.

 Plot

-Samyak, a workaholic who struggles to balance his personal and professional life, agrees to a trip with his friends.
-On the way he meets Baba, a wise old man, whose story changes his life.
+Samyak is a workaholic who struggles to balance his personal and professional life.
+However, on the insistence of his friends, he agrees to go a trip to Konkan with his friends.
+On the way, he meets Baba, a wise old man whose story changes his life.